 - Australia Awards Scholarships to study undergraduate and postgraduate courses in Australia.

-- Australia Awards Pacific Scholarships to study in the Pacific region.
+- Australia Awards Pacific Scholarships to study TVET, undergraduate and postgraduate courses in the Pacific region.

 The priority areas of study are determined in line with Fiji’s National Development Plan and Tuvalu’s National Strategy for Sustainable Development.

-Applications are strongly encouraged from women, people with disability and those from the provinces.
+Applications are strongly encouraged from women, people with disabilities and those from the provinces.

 Successful graduates will become part of their respective alumni program.

 The Australian Government values contributions from all people.

 Australia Awards in Fiji and Tuvalu supports equal opportunity and access to ensure equity and diversity of participation.

 Applications are actively encouraged from eligible women, people from traditionally marginalised groups and people with disabilities.